MattDrivenDev/FSharp.ServiceStack.Mono/README.md

 In theory, everything will work a treat (works on my machine, haha).

+## Branches

+There are a few branches of this repository that contain some changes to this, for example: the `with_mysql` contains some extra configuration to spin up a mysql database as part of the puppet configuration.

 ## Thanks

 * [pipe-devnull](http://pipe-devnull.com/) for some help with provisioning mono fastcgi with the correct user.